-The memorandum of understanding is a formal agreement between a postgraduate student (Masters or Doctoral) and their supervisor regarding their expectations of each other, and the research requirements for completion of the degree.
-The intention is for students and supervisors to discuss and agree on a number of important issues at the point of registration.
+The progress and planned activity form (PPA) builds on the memorandum of understanding (MOU) that you completed in the first year of registration for your degree.
+Similar to the MOU, the PPA is a formal agreement between a postgraduate student (Masters or Doctoral) and their supervisor regarding their expectations of each other, and the research requirements for completion of the degree.
+The intention of the PPA is for students and supervisors to review progress in the previous year, and agree on plans for the forthcoming year, prior to re-registration.
+This is also an opportunity to update any of the agreements made when you signed the MOU.
 While this document may seem daunting to you, it is important that you complete each section with care.
-In addition to helping you plan your Masters or Doctoral Research programme, the MOU will be referred to in the case of any conflict or dispute arising during the course of your study at UCT.
+In addition to helping you plan your Masters or Doctoral Research programme, the MOU and PPA will be referred to in the case of any conflict or dispute arising during the course of your study at UCT.
 Common disputes includes issues over who funds research, authorship, intellectual property rights, insufficient contact time, dissatisfaction with a student's progress and lack of timely feedback from supervisors.

-In addition to the actual outline of the research proposal, students and supervisors should agree on the milestones that need to be achieved so that students can graduate in the expected time for a Masters (2 years) or Doctoral (3 years) degree.
+In addition to reviewing progress made in the previous year, students and supervisors should agree on the milestones that need to be achieved so that students can graduate in the expected time for a Masters (2 years) or Doctoral (3 years) degree.
 This is important, as postgraduate funding for students is limited to 2 years for a Masters, and 3 years for a Doctoral degree.
 Your supervisor will also refer to the milestones that were set, when assessing your academic progress at the end of the year.

-Students and supervisors need to have a discussion on what funding the postgraduate student has to support their living expenses and tuition fees, prior to embarking on the degree.
+Students and supervisors need to have a discussion on what funding the postgraduate student has to support their living expenses and tuition fees for the year.
 There should also be a clear understanding of what financial resources are available to cover the cost of research incurred by the student.

-It is also important to agree on a number of important intellectual property issues, prior to commencement of the degree, including authorship, use of third party data, plans for management of research data, and compliance with UCT's intellectual policy guidelines.
+It is also important to agree on a number of important intellectual property issues, including authorship, use of third party data, plans for management of research data, and compliance with UCT's intellectual policy guidelines.